RiddhikaMahalanabis/Nonlinear-Dynamics-Experiments/Van der Pol/README.md

-# van der Pol Oscillator
+# Van der Pol Oscillator

 The **van der Pol oscillator** is a classical nonlinear system originally introduced to model self-sustaining oscillations in electrical circuits with vacuum tubes.
 It is one of the most fundamental examples of a **limit cycle oscillator**: trajectories starting from different initial conditions converge to a unique stable periodic orbit.